neurodroid/stimfit/doc/sphinx/linux_install_guide/building.rst

     $ ./configure --enable-python

 The configure script has some additional options.
 For example, we may want to use ipython in stead of the default embedded python shell (note that the iPython shell is still very experimental).
-For that, we can write:
+For that, we can write in stead:

 ::

     $ ./configure --enable-python --enable-ipython

-After that, and if everything went Ok, you can type
+After running configure , you can type

 ::